-- 1. Create a user called p4admin (It can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.1.cfg script see item 11 below).
-Set the user's home directory to /p4 on a local disk. - 2.
-Create a group called perforce (again, can be a different name see OSGROUP in mkdirs.cfg) and make it the perforce user's primary group. - Create or mount the server file system volumes (/hxdepots, /hxmetadata1, /hxmetadata2, /hxlogs). - 4.
+- 2. Create a user called perforce (can be a different name if you prefer, in which case modify the OSUSER entry in the mkdirs.l.cfg script see item 12 below).
+Set the user's home directory to /p4 on a local disk.
+Typically this command: sudo useradd -d /p4 -s /bin/bash -m perforce -g perforce - 3.
+Create or mount the server file system volumes (/hxdepots, /hxmetadata1, /hxmetadata2, /hxlogs).
+It is possible to have these be links to other directories/volumes if you wish.
+These directories should be owned by \$OSUSER:\$OSGROUP but this will be done automatically by mkdirs.sh (run as root). - 4.
 Copy the SDP to the directory /hxdepots/sdp.
 We will refer to this directory as \$SDP.
-Make the entire \$SDP directory writable. - 5.
-Download the appropriate p4 and p4d binaries for your release and platform from ftp.perforce.com (log in as anonymous) and place them in
+Make the entire \$SDP directory writable (chmod -R \$SDP).
+These commands download directly (substitute latest release identifier from page: https://swarm.workshop.perforce.com/projects/perforce-software-sdp/files/downloads click on the version then right click on download button > copy link address), e.g.